Nymphenburg Palace

 Built as a summer residence for the Wittelsbach family, Schloss Nymphenburg is an elegant Baroque palace surrounded by beautiful gardens.

-Built in 1664 as a summer residence for the Wittelsbach family, Schloss Nymphenburg is a striking lavishly-decorated Baroque-style palace sprawling over large, elegant gardens in the west of Munich.
+Built in 1664 as a summer residence for the Wittelsbach family, Schloss Nymphenburg is a striking lavishly decorated Baroque-style palace sprawling over large, elegant gardens in the west of Munich.

 Stroll through the Schloss

-Inside Nymphenburg Palace, the exquisite decoration and furnishings of the era have been well preserved, and visitors can admire a Rococo-style ballroom; the Queen's Bedroom complete with original sleigh bed on which Ludwig II was born; and the Schönheitengalerie, home to a collection of portraits of beautiful women admired by Ludwig I.
+Inside Nymphenburg Palace, the exquisite decoration and furnishings of the era have been well preserved, and visitors can admire a Rococo-style ballroom; the Queen's Bedroom complete with the original sleigh bed on which Ludwig II was born; and the Schönheitengalerie, home to a collection of portraits of beautiful women admired by Ludwig I.

 Marstallmuseum